Quantization Robustness of Monotone Operator Equilibrium Networks: Introduction

 This motivates the question of whether quantization error can be bounded at the model level.
 At present, there is no generally applicable bound on quantization error; instead, only architecture-specific analyses exist~\cite{zhang_qebverif_2023, kabaha_quantization_2025}.
-Progress therefore requires restricting attention to architectures with tractable convergence guarantees --- a requirement familiar in control, where quantized feedback has been modeled as a sector-bounded perturbation and stability is analyzed via small-gain conditions~\cite{fu_sector_2005}. \textbf{Monotone operator equilibrium networks} (MonDEQs)~\cite{winston_monotone_2021} are a class of deep equilibrium models (DEQs)~\cite{bai_deep_2019} that enforce monotonicity of the underlying operator, guaranteeing existence, uniqueness, and linear convergence of the equilibrium via operator splitting.
-The built-in monotonicity constraints of MonDEQs make them suitable as controllers with formal stability and robustness guarantees~\cite{revay_lipschitz_2020, revay_recurrent_2024}, and they can be realized in energy-efficient analog hardware~\cite{chaffey_circuit_2025}.
+Progress therefore requires restricting attention to architectures with tractable convergence guarantees --- a requirement familiar in control, where quantized feedback has been modeled as a sector-bounded perturbation and stability is analyzed via small-gain conditions~\cite{fu_sector_2005}.
+MonDEQs are a class of deep equilibrium models (DEQs)~\cite{bai_deep_2019} that enforce monotonicity of the underlying operator, guaranteeing existence, uniqueness, and linear convergence of the equilibrium via operator splitting.
 A MonDEQ layer's well-posedness is captured by a single spectral margin: the smallest eigenvalue $m$ of a symmetric matrix constructed from the layer's weights (defined formally in Section~II).
-Having $m>0$ ensures that the implicit equation defining the layer has a unique equilibrium and that the numerical solver converges to it.
-Because quantization perturbs this matrix and hence its eigenvalues, the monotonicity margin $m$ provides a natural handle for analyzing quantization error.
-Thus far, MonDEQs have only been treated in full-precision arithmetic; to the best of our knowledge, what happens to the convergence guarantee under quantization has not been analyzed.
+Having $m>0$ ensures the implicit equation has a unique equilibrium that the numerical solver converges to; because quantization perturbs this matrix, the margin $m$ provides a natural handle for analyzing quantization error.
+To our knowledge, MonDEQ behavior under quantization has not been analyzed.